-Generally, the OIG noted compliance with many of the performance indicators for the operations and management of the emergency department.
-However, the OIG identified a deficiency with the presence of both an emergency department and an UCC that warranted a recommendation.
+Generally, the OIG team noted compliance with many of the performance indicators for the operations and management of the emergency department.
+However, the OIG team identified the lack of backup call schedules for emergency department providers and social workers that warranted a recommendation for improvement.